|

 CRIMEAN CANNONS - WHERE ARE THEY NOW?

-Peoples Park Park Road and William Street Waterford Ireland
+Park Road and William Street

 The People's Park in Waterford city, Ireland. was laid out over a century ago, its 6.6 hectares (16.3 acres) comprise the foremost public green space in the city.
 The two guns, which have been positioned either side of the Band Stand in the People's Park since August 1857, were taken by British troops from the port city as spoils of battle following the 1854-55 Siege of Sevastopol.
 Both guns have been popular perches for children over five generations and are frequently used by parents when taking family photographs.